johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 This section looks at the various configurations that need to be supported.

-In opportunistic mode, the authoritative server needs to provide the recursive resolver with the transport signaling record even when the recursive resolver does not explicitly ask for it.
-For example by adding it to the result of an A or AAAA query for a nameserver.
-The recursive resolver accepts such an additional record.
+For opportunistic mode to be possible, the authoritative server needs to provide the recursive resolver with the DNS transport signaling record even when the recursive resolver does not explicitly ask for it (i.e. as a hint, in the Additional Section).

-This section looks at the various configurations that need to be supported.

-In opportunistic mode, the authoritative server needs to provide the recursive resolver with the transport signaling record even when the recursive resolver does not explicitly ask for it.
 For example by adding it to the result of an A or AAAA query for a name server.
 The recursive resolver accepts such a record and uses it to set up a secure transport.